 One video told the story of a woman whose brother Robert has an intellectual disability, but thanks to Social Security benefits has been able to live with her and her family, and participate in the community, for 23 years since their parents passed away.
 Another followed the daily activities of 26 year-old Ivan Torres, has been slowly nursed back from the brink by his mother and sisters – in a way that would not have been possible without Social Security support – after being severely injured in an automobile accident.

 The project aimed to show the vital role Social Security plays in maintaining the economic well-being of ordinary American families over the course of usual life events.

 The website also provided a digital resource for consumers on Social Security disability program.
 It includes a brief history of Social Security, with explainers on who gets benefits and what benefits, how the programs are financed, and policy issues and ways to take action.

-The project was funded under a special grant from the National Academy of Social Insurance (NASI).
+The project was funded under a special grant from the National Academy of Social Insurance, a nonpartisan nonprofit organization.